-- It will allow athletes to see how they rank overall and provide fairer results as everyone starts together
+- The single wave start allows athletes to see how they rank overall and provides fairer results as everyone starts together.

 Please note bike riding within Meelup Regional Park is not currently allowed outside of the event, so please respect the regulations of the park.